 - agricultural chemicals and veterinary medicines;

 - animals and animal products;

 - biologicals;

 - food products;

 - plants and plant products;

 - other organisms;

 - used machinery or vehicles; and

 - wood and wood products.

-An Import Health Standard (IHS) of a specific product details complete import requirements including transitional and containment facilities.
-More information regarding transitional facilities and other facilities can be seen at: https://www.mpi.govt.nz/importing/border-clearance/transitional-and-containment-facilities/
+An Import Health Standard (IHS) of a specific product details complete import requirements, including transitional and containment facilities are foundhere.

-Treatments by approved operators
+Treatments by Approved Operators